 Harnessing the power of yoga for women

-I learnt my own way of what felt right in the yoga space and what didn't when I began to practice, over two decades ago many participants were women but there were many times when it just didn't feel right to practice in the way I was being guided to, so instead I decided to listen to what felt right for me.
+Many times it just didn't feel right to practice in the way I was being told to, so instead I decided to listen to what felt right to me.

-In yoga the feminine and masculine energy is present in us all, and it's really not as much about gender, but about finding your energetic balance.
-This philosophy is also present in te ao māori, the māori world.
-Feminine energy is also seen as dynamic, strong and creative.
+In yoga philosophy the feminine and masculine energy is present in us all, and it's really not as much about gender, but about finding your energetic balance.
+When both are balanced that is when creation happens.

-SOME OF THE GIFTS OF YOGA FOR WOMEN ARE:
+JUST SOME OF THE GIFTS OF YOGA FOR WOMEN ARE:

 • Yoga allows you to tune in to your bodies messages - this can help us through childbirth, hormonal changes, different stages of life, and being aware of how stress affects you.